lifeparticle/Ruby-Cheatsheet/README.md

 Symbol
 ============

 Symbol objects represent names.
-Symbols are immutable, which means every symbol is unique, and it can’t be changed.
-Referencing the same symbol multiple times means referencing the same object everywhere in your program, which means referencing the same memory location, it can save both time and memory.
+Symbols are immutable, which means every symbol is unique, and we can't change it.
+Referencing the same symbol multiple times is the same as referencing the same object everywhere in your program.
+As a result, we can save both time and memory by referencing the same memory location.

 Symbols as hash keys.
 ```